markcampv/xDSnap/README.md

 # xDSnap

 xDSnap is a tool designed to capture Envoy configuration snapshots and perform network traffic analysis in a Consul service mesh.
 It allows users to capture endpoint information periodically from Envoy's admin endpoints on Kubernetes pods and save them as `.tar.gz` archives.
-Optionally, the tool can also inject a temporary container to run `tcpdump` for network traffic analysis.

 ## Table of Contents